rootsecdev/Microsoft-Blue-Forest/HyperVNetworkingEasy.md

 ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/HVNetEasy3.PNG)

-Click on your Server 2016 or Server 2019 lab domain controller and select the Virtual switch you created in the previous step
+Click on your Server 2016/Server 2019 lab domain controller or any other VM you wish to use and select the Virtual switch you created in the previous step

 ![](https://github.com/rootsecdev/Microsoft-Blue-Forest/blob/master/Screenshots/HVNetEasy4.PNG)